Introduction

 In the Settings menu, various parameters can be adjusted:

-• Language - The current version is available in English, French, Spanish, Portuguese, German, Bulgarian, Romanian, Finnish, Czech, Turkish, Simplified and Traditional Chinese, Arabic, and Bengali languages.
+• Language - The current version is available in English, French, Spanish, Portuguese, German, Bulgarian, Croatian, Italian, Romanian, Finnish, Czech, Turkish, Simplified and Traditional Chinese, Arabic, and Bengali languages.
 You can use this setting to switch the language.
 Do you want another language to be added and are you willing to help with the translation?
 No problem.
 Please, write me to the mail pavel.holecek.4@gmail.com.
 Because Portuguese has been requested by many users, I have added at least automatic translation to Portuguese with Google Translate.
 As it is only an automatic translation, there will probably be some mistake.
 If you find one, please write me and I will correct it.

 • Morse code version - There can be multiple variants of the Morse code.
 Use this setting to select one of them.
 The current version contains International Morse Code and a few local variants: German (it has additional codes for character such as "ü" and "ß"), Czech (there is a separate code for the "ch" letter), Greek (it uses the Greek alphabet instead of Latin script), Polish (it has a few additional codes for characters with accents), Russian (it uses Cyrillic instead of Latin script), Slovak (it has a separate code for "ch" letter, and it contains mnemonics for each code in Slovak), Ukrainian (it uses Cyrillic), French (it is the same as International Morse Code, but it contains mnemonics in French), and Spanish (it has a few additional characters such as "Ñ"), Korean (SKATS), Japanese (Wabun code), Arabic (it uses Arabic script), and Bulgarian (Cyrillic letters).
 Basically, if you want the official Morse code that is used around the world, select the International Morse Code.